-University Advising (TTUA) serves by design as Texas Tech's university academic advising unit.
-As a department, University Advising engages in several important student recruitment, transition, and retention initiatives:
+University Advising (TTUA) engages in several important student recruitment, transition, and retention initiatives:

-- TTU DISCOVERY!
-Program guiding the academic exploration of undecided and uncertain students
+- Discovery! -- guiding the academic exploration of undecided and uncertain students

 - TTU Prelaw Program for undergraduates pursuing a future education in a school of law

-- TTUA, advising students on their way to declaring a major and facilitating their academic success.
+- UA, advising students on their way to declaring a major and facilitating their academic success.

 In summary, TTUA is most strongly motivated to continue its beneficial history of serving Texas Tech University on all matters concerning academic advising.
 A description, brief history, and a list of highlights for each of these important endeavors is detailed in the sections that follow.

 Texas Tech University Advising

 Because student issues range from finding the right classroom to finding the right major, to finding out the difference between a W, a DG, a DW, and University Withdrawal, University Advising maintains a triage advisor in the office, and has developed an online Student Resource Guide, a YouTube Channel and an index of Frequently Asked Questions (FAQ) to provide 24/7 academic guidance for students.